 2. In addition to meeting the minimum qualifications for a particular FSA, you mucompetency Criteria A under the YFA Contract Article 16.7.
-Please indicate unequalify:
+Please indicate undqualify:

-☐ I have successfully completed (with a grade of C or better) six semester units or nine CEUs or combination thereof of upper-division or graduate-level coursework directly related to the disci
+I have performed teaching or service in the discipline in the district for a minimum of I have successfully completed (with a grade of C or better) six semester units or nine combination thereof of upper-division or graduate-level coursework directly related to seven years prior to layoff notification CEUs or a

-seven years prior to layoff notification For disciplines not requiring a master's degree, I have successfully completed six semester units or nin CEUs or a combination thereof of upper-division or graduate-level coursework directly related to the discipline within seven years of layoff notification; OR had the equivalent of 400 hours of documented work experience directly related to the discipline within seven years prior to layoff notification.

-In order for your request to be considered, you must attach supporting docume substantiate eligibility for the Faculty Service Area(s) as described above include credentials, licenses, certificates, granted equivalencies, and a resume, if application application of the service of the servi ing transcripts, ble.
+For disciplines not requiring a master's degree, I have successfully completed six sem CEUs or a combination thereof of upper-division or graduate-level coursework direct discipline within seven years of layoff notification; OR had the equivalent of 400 hou work experience directly related to the discipline within seven years prior to layoff not In order for your request to be considered, you must attach supporting docume substantiate eligibility for the Faculty Service Area(s) as described above includice credentials, licenses, certificates, granted equivalencies, and a resume, if applications are supported to the considered equivalencies and a resume, if applications are supported to the considered equivalencies. ly related to the rs of documented stification. entation to ng transcripts, ble.

-Signat Date
+Signati Pate

-Date Re equest Rec'd: Date Forwarded to Senate Approved

-Faculty :Recommendation to FSA Committee:
+Facult ACADEMIC SENATE OFFICE USE ONLY Request Rec'd: Date Forwarded to Senate Approved y: y Recommendation to FSA Committee:

-Name/I □ Deny Date:y

-Name/I □ Deny Oate:y

-Name/I □ Deny Date:

-Name/l □ Deny Date:

-Name/L □ Deny Date:

-Name/l □ Deny Date:y

-equest Rec'd:
+Name/ □ Der /Date:

+Name/ □ Der /Date:ny

+Name/ □ Der /Date:ny

+Name □ Der /Date:ny

+Name/ □ Der /Date:ny

+Name □ Der /Date:ny

+WWW.
+DEGOVER OF CHEST VICE OF THE

-Service Area Committee Recommendation: ☐ Approve ☐ Deny
+HUMAN RESOURCES OFFICE USE ONLY Request Rec'd: y Service Area Committee Recommendation: □ Approve □ Deny

-Commi ttee Chair Signature/Date
+Comm nittee Chair Signature/Date